 It is also best practice to protect this all-important interior air and vapor control layer.
 475 recommends adding a 1.5" deep service cavity - typically using 2x lumber on its side.
 While that is code compliant for use with shallow electrical boxes, the industry preference is to run electrical wiring in 2x4 or 2x6 stud walls.
 In some cases, electrical contractors will only work with standard service cavities.
 Clearly there is a demand for high performance double stud walls that still provide a full service cavity.
 Moreover, architects and homeowners who want to maximize interior space are looking for ways to trim down wall depth.

-The solution can be found in our set of Double Stud construction details (a free download at 475 CAD Details).
+The solution can be found in our set of Double Stud construction details (a free download from our Smart Enclosure page).
 We call it the "Integrated Service Cavity" - as opposed to the more conventional (and space hogging) "Inboard Service Cavity".
 As shown in drawing 2b, the airtight membrane goes on the back side of the inner stud wall instead of the front.
 That frees up the inner stud wall for electrical and other services, while keeping the services separate from the air control layer.
 As with any service cavity, the space can be insulated after the wiring is complete - usually with mineral wool batts.
 For optimal vapor control when insulating the service cavity, we recommend double stud gaps greater than 3" to follow the 70:30 rule of exterior to interior insulation.

 How to build an Integrated Service Cavity with INTELLO Plus

 SEC Inc, in partnership with architect Jean Terwilliger, now of Vermont Integrated Architecture, went all in on a double stud wall with integrated service cavity.
 Impressively, they pulled it off during the legendary Winter of 2015 - in a part of Vermont that didn't see temperatures creep above freezing for more than two months.
 Here's how they did it.